 calendula oil substitutes

 Not so sold on the versatile and healing properties of calendula?
-If you would like to try something different, we highly recommend aloe vera as a substitute to calendula.
+If you would like to try something different, I highly recommend aloe vera as a substitute to calendula.
 This plant has similar effects on wounds and burn as calendula.
 You can also try arnica, chamomile or yarrow which are in the same plant family.

 *This oil combined with an increase in healthy fats, including fish, eggs, and sometimes dairy.
 I find this combination of animal products in my diet has been tremendously helpful in healing my eczema.